 The best way to explore the beauty of the Philippines and its islands from Coron, Palawan, is to join the Coron Ultimate Tour.
 This tour is a Coron Island-Hopping Tour that hits all of Coron’s highlights, including Kayangan Lake and Coron’s Twin Lagoons.

 Many of the iconic spots around the Philippines are only reachable by boat, which basically forces you to join an island-hopping tour.
-For the number of sights and experiences you have on the Coron Ultimate Tour, I thought it was 100% worth the price.
+For the number of sights and experiences you have on the Coron Ultimate Tour (also called the Coron Super Ultimate Tour) I thought the tour was 100% worth the price.

 Several Coron Island-Hopping tours leave from Coron Town including Coron Island Tour A, Coron Island Tour B, Coron Island Escapade Tour, and the Coron Ultimate Tour.
 Many of these Coron island-hopping tours hit the same beautiful lagoons, snorkeling spots, and islands.
 When I asked around in Coron which tour was the best for snorkeling and area highlights, the Coron Ultimate Tour was the answer.